brentp/vcfexpress/README.md

 # TODO

 + Currently --set-expressions can only be used when output is VCF.
 Update to support template output as well.
 So we need the header to translate.
-+ suuport --set-expressions for FORMAT fields (the infrastructure for this is there, just have to expose it)
++ support --set-expressions for FORMAT fields (the infrastructure for this is there, just have to expose it)
-+ add a functional lib such as [Moses](https://github.com/Yonaba/Moses) or [Lume](https://github.com/rxi/lume) which have `map`/`filter` and other functions.
-  (The user can add these on their own with `--lua`).
-+ write a class to simplify accessing CSQ fields.
++ handle multiple CSQ fields.